fedragon/dns-sinkhole/README.md

 ## Current limitations

-This service can currently only resolve A-type, IN-class queries received over UDP: any other query will be forwarded to the fallback DNS resolver.
+This service can currently only resolve A-type, IN-class queries received over UDP: any other query will be forwarded to the upstream DNS resolver.

 ## Usage